The 500-metre climb through pine forest to the summit of Te Tapu-nui (mountain of intense sacredness) is well rewarded by the views.

 Note: Parts of the track cross private land.
 Please respect the landowner’s rights and keep to the formed track to avoid stock disturbance and farm hazards.

-This track starts and ends on Belfast Street in Queenstown.
+This track starts and ends on Belfast Terrace in Queenstown.